 If you are traveling above 9,840 feet (3,000 meters), you should carry enough oxygen for several days.

-If you plan on quickly climbing to a high altitude, ask your doctor about a medication called acetazolamide (Diamox).
+If you plan on quickly climbing to a high altitude, ask your provider about a medicine called acetazolamide (Diamox).
 This drug helps your body get used to higher altitudes more quickly, and reduces minor symptoms.
 It should be taken the day before you climb, and then for the next 1 to 2 days.

 You should avoid high altitudes if you have heart or lung disease.